AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 ## Known issue

-* Regenerated email fragments do not appear in thr variant after selection.
+* Regenerated email fragments do not appear in the variant after selection.
 (However, variants appear after the draft is reopened.) <!-- GS-5913 -->